Taiju Shiratori: Move to super lightweight

 Shiratori was expected to face the Glory veteran Abdellah Ezbiri at RISE WORLD SERIES / SHOOTBOXING-KINGS on December 25, 2022.
 Ezbiri withdrew from the fight on December 22, and was replaced by Ilias Banniss.
 Shiratori won the fight by unanimous decision, with two scorecards of 30–27 and one scorecard of 30–28.

-Shiratori faced the former two-weight Krush champion Daizo Sasaki at RISE ELDORADO 2023 on March 26, 2023.
+Shiratori faced the former two-weight Krush champion Daizo Sasaki at RISE EL DORADO 2023 on March 26, 2023.
+He won the fight by unanimous decision, with all three judges awarding him a 30–28 scorecard.